-Express your opinion!
-Write a letter to the editor Paris over spring break with other students and members of the French club from our school.
+Kevin Kopec Paris over spring break with other students and members of the French club from our school.
 We saw all the major highlights of the city and we also traveled to castles and cathedrals outside the city."
 Kevin has taken four years of French.

 MAJOR CONCERNS FOR HIS GENERATION: "I hope that my generation does not become apathetic.
 I hope we do not overlook the important issues of society like the national deficit, the environment and low voter turnout rates."
 He's also concerned that young people make sure they are informed about important issues.
-"I think it's them in depth, but to know about them."
+"I think it's Honor Society, French club, Blue and Gold, Future important to know about them.
+You don't have to know them in depth, but to know about them."
 PROUDEST LIFE ACCOMPLISHMENT: "Being named to the all-league team in tennis last spring.
 It was something that I had worked hard for last season and I was happy to attain it."
 He has played on the varsity since his freshman year and also takes private lessons.
 CLARKSTON HIGH SCHOOL IS . . .
-"An environment that pushes you to do your best, set goals, and accomplish them.'
+"An environment that pushes you to do your best, set goals, and accomplish them."

-Have a

-Milestone

-coming up in your life?
+Milestone coming up in your life?